-T1D and coronavirus - what have we seen so far and what do we expect?
+T1D and COVID-19: what have we seen so far and what do we expect?

 In the current global situation concerning coronavirus, we understand many families have questions regarding the risks to children living with diabetes.
 Dr Craig Taplin (pictured right), a consultant paediatric endocrinologist at Perth Children's Hospital, shares practical experiences from the Diabetes Clinic so far.